 The family drove the 200 miles to CHOP for repeat EEGs every month or so.
 Slowly, a clearer picture of what was going on with Ava emerged.
-For one thing, the EEGs revealed that Ava actually experienced many more seizures than those that physically manifested.
+For one thing, the EEGs revealed Ava actually experienced many more seizures than what her parents saw.
 The CHOP team gathered enough clues to pinpoint Ava’s condition: Aicardi syndrome.
 This rare genetic syndrome was responsible for the episodes, known as infantile spasms, as well as the structural abnormalities of her brain.
 Over time, infantile spasms can lead to developmental regression and developmental delays.

 The sooner infantile spasms can be controlled, the better.
 Dr. Prelack and CHOP pediatric neurosurgeon Ben Kennedy, MD, thought a functional hemispherotomy could be the answer.
 In this surgical procedure, all connections between the left and right sides of the brain are disconnected.

 By separating all the connections between the abnormal half of the brain and the healthy half and brainstem, seizures that were originating in the right side of Ava’s brain would no longer be able to spread to left, healthy half, or to the muscles of the body.
 The majority of children who have a functional hemispherotomy experience a complete or near-complete resolution of their seizures.
 The family was hesitant at first, but after failed attempts with other treatments, decided to move forward with the procedure.